Thinking Ahead: Foresight Intelligence in MLLMs and World Model: Introduction

-\bench is also designed to evaluate World Models (WMs)’ ability to produce semantically coherent data.
-Compared to VLMs, which excel at perception and understanding, WMs incorporate physical realism into generative modeling to produce visually realistic future scenarios.
+\bench is also designed to evaluate World Models (WMs)' ability to produce semantically coherent data.
+While VLMs excel at interpreting observed scenes, WMs incorporate physical realism into generative modeling to synthesize plausible future scenarios.
 Although such data may appear visually realistic, it remains an open question whether they are semantically coherent and can contribute to Foresight Intelligence.
-In \bench, several VLMs serve as evaluators to determine whether the data generated by WMs can improve Foresight Intelligence performance.
+To address this, \bench adopts a proxy-evaluation paradigm: VLMs serve as discriminative probes to measure whether WM-generated futures encode semantically meaningful predictive content, quantified by downstream QA performance gains.
+This indirect evaluation is more diagnostic of real-world utility than standard pixel-level generation metrics (\eg, FVD, FID).
 With such a joint evaluation of VLMs and WMs, a comprehensive assessment of Foresight Intelligence is conducted, aiming to answer two fundamental questions: (1) What is the capability of VLMs in Foresight Intelligence?
 (2) Can the data generated by WMs contribute to Foresight Intelligence?

-A comprehensive evaluation across multiple VLMs and WMs is also conducted, establishing a solid foundation for future research.
-Our contribution can be summarized as: \begin{itemize} \item We propose \dataset, a dataset designed to train and evaluate the Foresight Intelligence of VLMs through a set of meticulously designed tasks.
-Our experiments further demonstrate that \dataset\ can effectively enhance VLMs' foresight reasoning. \item By employing VLMs as evaluators, \bench\ further enables the assessment of the semantic coherence of data generated by WMs in foresight understanding tasks. \item Finally, a comprehensive evaluation across multiple VLMs and WMs is conducted on \bench, establishing a solid foundation for future research. \end{itemize}
+Our contribution can be summarized as: \begin{itemize} \item We propose \dataset, a dataset designed to train and evaluate the Foresight Intelligence of VLMs through tasks requiring counterfactual simulation and multi-agent causal reasoning---capabilities that go beyond the reactive decision-making scope of existing VQA benchmarks.
+Our experiments further demonstrate that \dataset can effectively enhance VLMs' foresight reasoning. \item {We introduce a proxy WM-evaluation protocol that measures whether predicted future videos and trajectories provide useful semantic cues for downstream foresight QA, while acknowledging that this protocol is probe-model dependent.} \item A comprehensive evaluation across multiple VLMs and WMs on \bench reveals that current models consistently struggle with high-level counterfactual reasoning, while WM-generated futures provide measurable but architecture-dependent semantic gains. \end{itemize}